Contractor License Bonds: A Comprehensive Guide

 How Much Does a Contractor License Bond Cost?

 Contractor License surety bonds generally cost between 1.5% to 7.5% of the bond amount per year.
+Monthly subscription options are also available.
 Why such a large spread?
 Insurance companies determine the rate based on a number of factors including your customer’s personal credit and experience.

 Contractors with the best credit and business experience can expect to pay the lowest rates, while contractors with poor credit will pay higher rates.
 The chart below offers a quick reference for the approximate bond cost on a $25,000 Contractor License bond.